mirandaholmes/ManifoldSampler/README.md

 to this class's functions in main{}.
 All examples included do this: example2.cpp creates a new class directly above main{}, which other examples (example1.cpp, examples_paper.cpp, and all the run_[example].cpp files) have a separate class file, for readability.

-By default, the sampler samples a density with respect to the Hausdorff measure on the manifold which has  the form
-    $$\pi(x) \propto f(x) |\nabla q|^{-1},$$
-where $f(x)$ is a function of type EnergyFcn, and $|\nabla q|^{-1}$ is the pseudodeterminant of the Jacobian of the constraints.
-This is the natural measure that arises when one considers physically-based sampling problems where constraints are approximations for stiff forces.
-If your constraints are so-called "hard" constraints, that don't come from delta-functions, then you don't need this pseudodeterminant factor.
-In this case, set `ifqdet=cNo` in ManifoldSampler.hpp.